 But the Germans had been crafty – or Mata Hari had been sloppy.
-Either way, they had fed her false information.
-They also allowed it to slip to the French through other channels that Mata Hari agreed to work as a German spy.
+Either way, they fed her false information, and allowed it to slip to the French through other channels that Mata Hari was acting as a German spy.

-Now, neither the French nor the Germans trusted Mata Hari, and saw her as a traitor and worse.
-If she noticed, Mata Hari was not deterred from returning to Paris in January 1917.
+Now, neither the French nor the Germans trusted Mata Hari, and viewed her as a traitor and worse.
+If she noticed, Mata Hari was undeterred from returning to Paris in January 1917.